The Motivation to Read Profile is a tool to help teachers support and improve reading motivation for their students.

 Sharon further explained that there are also questions which target a student’s perception of their reading compared to their friends and peers.

 “So do my friends think I am a very good reader, a good reader, an okay reader, or a poor reader?
 Do I read not as well as my friends, about the same as my friends or better than my friends?
 So this is about how I see myself as a reader compared to others, and this is asking about what level am I on?

 “There’s questions about, do I tell friends about the good books I’ve read?
 Do I think libraries are really great place to spend time or a really boring place to spend time in?
 When my teacher asks me a question about what I’ve read, can I talk about it?
 When my teacher reads books aloud I think it is really great, great, boring, or really boring?”

-Once teachers have conducted these surveys, Sharon and Phil emphasised the importance of collating all the information and making any changes in the classroom that will increase motivation.
+Once teachers have conducted these surveys, Sharon emphasised the importance of collating all the information and making any changes in the classroom that will increase motivation.

 “I would definitely want to collate the kinds of responses that I would get to particular questions.
 Sometimes I would just put a tally next to the children who gave this kind of response,” Sharon explained.

 “But things like, what kinds of books do you like to read?
 That’s really important for me to know because that’s going to help me know what kinds of books I’m going to introduce to the class … and know the genres and areas that aren’t represented at all.
 So we might say, well, how’s that motivating?
 Well they may be staying with the same genres and topics because they don’t know what else to be reading.

 “It shows the things that we can do, because if we’ve got a lot of responses about, ‘we don’t like libraries’, then there’s some work for us to do around that.
 Are we taking our students to the school library?
 Have we got a classroom library?
 Do we see the purpose and the importance and the value of a library?

 “So all of those things give us both a child view and a class view of where we need to put some energies.”